rabbitlair/vagrant-ansible-asterisk/README.md

 ## vagrant-ansible-asterisk

-Ansible script to build an Asterisk server over Vagrant VM, for testing purposes.
-This repository offers a very simple setup for testing purposes, and should *NOT* be deployed on production environment.
+Ansible script to build an Asterisk server over Vagrant VM.
+This repository offers a very simple setup for testing purposes, and should **NOT** be deployed on production environment.

 ### Install